 Brittany has an MPH from the Public Health Leadership Program at the University of North Carolina at Chapel Hill and a certificate in publishing from New York University.
 In her dual roles, Brittany works with J&J senior management to build relationships with new and existing clients.
 She helps to onboard and staff new projects as well as ensure quality service and client satisfaction across all divisions of the company.
 Brittany has been with J&J since 2010, and she is an active member of ISMTE, CSE, and SSP.

 Michelle holds a master’s degree in English and Publishing from Rosemont College and BA degrees in English and Philosophy from the State University of New York at Geneseo.
 Michelle is Vice President of the International Society of Managing and Technical Editors.
 She is a member of the Council of Science Editors, the Society for Scholarly Publishing, and the Committee on Publication Ethics.
-In addition to Operations, Michelle serves as the Client Manager for the American Society of Civil Engineers.
 She has been at J&J since 2010.